For better security, avoid installing a WordPress site using the username “admin”.

-This is the default installation username for WordPress and one of the leading causes of brute force attacks and security threats on WordPress.
+This is the default installation user name for WordPress and one of the leading causes of brute force attacks on WordPress.

-In this tutorial, we’ll show you how to change the admin user name in WordPress from ‘admin’ to a more secure user name.
+In this tutorial for non-technical users, you will learn how to change the admin user name in WordPress to a more secure user name.

-Changing Your WordPress User Name From Admin To A More Secure User Name
+How To Change Your WordPress Username From Admin To A Different User Name

-Generally, in a new WordPress site installation, the first registered user is also the administrator.
+By default, with all new WordPress website installations, the first user is also the website administrator.

-The default WordPress username admin is not recommended, as it poses a security risk to your WordPress site …
+The default WordPress username admin is not recommended, as it creates a security risk to your WordPress site …

-Let’s change your WordPress admin user name from ‘admin’ to a more secure username.
+Let’s change your WordPress admin username to a more secure username.

-There are several ways to access your “Profile” section and view your user name details after logging into your WordPress backend admin area:
+There are a number of ways to access your “Profile” section and view your username details after logging into your WP site admin area:

 Click on the Users > All Users screen in the main menu …

-Or, select Edit My Profile from the “Howdy, User” drop-down menu near the top-right hand corner of your screen …
+Or, select Edit My Profile from the “Howdy, User” dropdown menu at the top-right hand corner of your screen …

-You can also access your “Profile” screen by selecting Users > Your Profile from your admin menu.
+You can also visit your “Profile” page by selecting Users > Your Profile from your Dashboard side menu.

-So, how can you modify a WordPress admin username?
+So, how do you edit a admin user name?

 Change Admin Username By Creating A New Admin User

-If your WordPress admin login is “admin,” here’s the easiest way to change this without going into your server and modifying your server files or WordPress database:
+If your admin login is “admin,” here’s the easiest way to change this without accessing your server and altering WordPress database:

-Next, create a new username, and assign your new user account the role of “Administrator”.
-Remember to save your changes in order to update your settings …
+Next, create a better username, and assign this new user the role of “Administrator”.
+Save your changes in order to update your settings …

 A new admin user should now display in the Users area …